opnsense/docs/source/manual/how-tos/guestnet.rst

 --------------------
-You can check the validity and active status of a voucher by going to the voucher page of the captive portal (**Services->Captive Protal->Vouchers**) and select the correct database (Wifi day pass in our example).
+You can check the validity and active status of a voucher by going to the voucher page of the captive portal (**Services->Captive Protal->Vouchers**) and select the correct database (Wi-Fi day pass in our example).

 .. image:: images/cp_active_vouchers.png
     :width: 100%